Safety and justice

 The NGT service lets deaf, hard of hearing, or speech-impaired people in the UK alert police, ambulance, fire, or coastguard services by either calling via a relay assistant or texting a message to 999 using our emergencySMS service.

 Contact Scotland BSL is Scotland’s British Sign Language Interpreting Video Relay Service (VRS) enabling contact with all of Scotland’s public bodies and third sector organisations

-Scottish Government recently updated its anti-bullying guidance: ‘Respect for All: The National Approach to Anti-bullying for Scotland’s Children and Young People’
+We updated our anti-bullying guidance: ‘Respect for All: The National Approach to Anti-bullying for Scotland’s Children and Young People’

 The Whole System Approach (WSA) highlights the importance of supporting children and young people on a multi-agency basis, to provide streamlined and consistent planning, assessment and decision making processes and supports, to ensure they receive the right help at the right time.

 Our Youth Justice Strategy includes an action to improve awareness and support of SLCN of children involved in offending.

 The Centre for Youth and Criminal Justice has also developed guidance for practitioners and managers who work with children and young people who offend or are at risk of offending.
 This includes a chapter on Speech Language and Communication Needs in Youth Justice.

 Building Safer Communities (BSC) is one of the key areas that contributes to achieving the vision of a safe, just and resilient Scotland, where people live in communities that feel safe and are safe, allowing individuals, families and businesses to thrive.